READ THIS . . . to benefit from Barbara's research and

 Source or one of the many self-publishing companies on the Web,

-will result in the availability date as being "Ships in 2 to 3 weeks,"
+will likely result in the availability date showing as "Ships in 2 to 3 weeks,"

 which will effectively kill a book.
 Thus Amazon is still "ruling the roost"